Pandemic pushes Peru’s vital peasant farmers to the brink

 People living in cities have returned to family ancestral lands after losing jobs and being unable to afford rent.
 Some have gone back to planting their own food, hoping to grow at least enough to eat.

-“The place of refuge for peasants has been the parcel of land that at least guarantees them access to food,” said Giovanna Vásquez, a sociologist who is the manager of the National Convention for Peruvian Agriculture, a network of unions.
+“The place of refuge for peasants has been the parcel of land that at least guarantees them access to food,” said Giovanna Vásquez, a sociologist and manager of the National Convention for Peruvian Agriculture, a network of unions.

 The government has provided millions in aid to large exporters — a tiny percentage of all producers — but experts said small farmers have been left out.